-Ulpan La-Inyan makes speaking Hebrew a reality for visitors and immigrants to Israel, and for enthusiasts around the world, through carefully-crafted, ready-to-use lessons delivered in a warm environment by excellent teachers who love what they do.
+Ulpan La-Inyan makes speaking Hebrew a reality for immigrants and visitors to Israel, and for learners around the world, through carefully-crafted, ready-to-use lessons delivered in a warm environment by excellent teachers who love what they do.

 At Ulpan La-Inyan, we know that while one must read and write in order to function in modern society, a language learner’s ability to speak and listen goes much further in determining their success in their new environment.

 We have therefore adapted top language learning systems including the Pimsleur method for the curriculum, hired patient, probing, excellent teachers who love what they do, and taken on a customer-service stance that blends the best of the West with Israeli camaraderie, to produce the most enjoyable and effective Hebrew language program you’ve ever come across.

 Ulpan La-Inyan provides a comprehensive Hebrew-learning experience focusing on the skills needed for conversation.
 To that end, we employ the language-learning principles discovered by Dr. Paul Pimsleur:

 - Core Spoken Vocabulary – Students learn to speak words and phrases essential for conversation.